 within 5 kilometers of an airport

 within the ATZ areas (Aerodrome Traffic Zone), i.e., areas in charge of air traffic.

 Read More: How to decrease ping on Fortnite.

 Professional drone license

 Even before the publication of the ENAC regulation.
-All drone pilots used for photographic or television services.
-For inspections of buildings, electric pylons or oil pipelines.
-In general, for all professional activities, had to have a license similar to that aeronautical type.
+All drone pilots are used for photographic or television services.
+For inspections of buildings, electric pylons, or oil pipelines.
+In general, for all professional activities, they had to have a license similar to that aeronautical type.

-to pilot a drone between 2 and 25 kg in weight, it is necessary to be in possession of a ” pilot certificate ” or an ” pilot license ” from APR.
-In the case of flights carried out in critical conditions it will be necessary to have a License.
-In the case of flights in non-critical conditions the Certificate will be sufficient.
+To pilot a drone between 2 and 25 kg in weight, it is necessary to be in possession of a ” pilot certificate ” or a ” pilot license ” from APR.
+In the case of flights carried out in critical conditions, it will be necessary to have a License.
+In the case of flights in non-critical conditions, the Certificate will be sufficient.

 The rules for piloting an amateur drone